nagiosgit1/check_mssql_collection/README.md

 Installation
 ----------------------

-These plugins come installed by default on Nagios XI.
+A modified version of these plugins come installed by default on Nagios XI.

 If you're using Nagios Core, do the following:
 0. Make sure python, epel, pip, and pymssql are installed.